longuyen97/bayesian-sentiment-analysis/README.md

 This is a natural language processing project with the goal to analyze Twitter users' sentiment, predicting solely through user's tweet content the sentiment of the target person.
 The data for this analysis and sentiment prediction comes the Gabriel dataset with 1.6 million labeled tweets.

-The tweets themselves are un-preprocessed features and are therefore not suitable for producing "state of the arts" results with 99% accuracy.
+The data themselves are raw un-preprocessed Tweets and are therefore not suitable for producing "state of the arts" results with 99% accuracy.
 The challenge of this project is to implement a correctly working Naive Bayes for any kind of data and arbitrary many distinct labels, i.e. generic library for data mining.

 Since the algorithm is stochastic, the result may vary.
-Following settings are used:
+Following settings were tested and used on processing data:
 - Naive white space tokenizer (The model's performance can be much better with a sophisticated tokenizer like one of Lucene).
 - Lower case text.
 So weird capitalization of users won't play a major role.
 - 1-Gram model.
 From `"I like Tesla"` we will get `["I", "like", "Tesla"]`.
-A 1-Gram model will for example result the feature vector `["I_like", "like_Tesla"]`.
+A 2-Gram model will for example result the feature vector `["I_like", "like_Tesla"]`.
 - Remove english stop words.
 Words like `"I", "that", "he", "she"` do not provide very much entropy and can be safely removed.
 - 75% training data, 25% testing data.
 All data splits are balanced, that means the amount of positive tweets is the same as the amount of negative tweets.
 - Lemmatization with [NLP Stanford](https://nlp.stanford.edu/) yields a very long processing time but a promising result.
 Since the lemmatization only takes very much time in training time, the model's performance would still be fast in production.